 Some people with hoarding disorder recognize that their hoarding-related beliefs and behaviors are problematic, but many don’t.
 In many cases, stressful or traumatic events, such as divorce or the death of a loved one, are associated with the onset of hoarding symptoms.

 People with hoarding disorder feel a strong need to save their possessions.
 Other symptoms include:

-- Inability to get rid of possessions
+- Inability to get rid of possessions.

-- Anxiety about needing items in the future
+- Anxiety about needing items in the future.

-- Uncertainty about where to put things
+- Uncertainty about where to put things.

-- Distrust of others touching possessions
+- Distrust of other people touching possessions.

-- Living in unusable spaces due to clutter
+- Living in unusable spaces due to clutter.

-- Withdrawing from friends and family
+- Withdrawing from friends and family.

 What causes hoarding disorder?